- Salmon P. Chase College of Law at Northern Kentucky University, J.D., 2008

 - U.S. District Court for the Southern District of Ohio

 - U.S. District Court for the Northern District of Illinois

 - Admitted to practice law only in the states listed above.

 - The Honorable Charles J. Kubicki, Jr., Hamilton County Court of Common Pleas, 2005-2009

-Jay is an associate in the Vorys Cincinnati office and is a member of the firm’s litigation group.
+Jay is a partner in the Vorys Cincinnati office and is a member of the firm’s litigation group.
 His practice is focused on business and commercial litigation with specific experience in all aspects of transportation law.
 Jay also has experience in brand protection and reputation issues, insurance and employment litigation, defending corporations in False Claims Act cases and government contract cases, and complex commercial litigation.

 Jay frequently counsels brokers and intermediaries in the transportation industry on a variety of matters, including how to avoid and/or mitigate the fundamental risks associated with the transportation and logistics industry.
 Jay has experience in all aspects of transportation law including the Carmack Amendment; defending and subrogating cargo damage claims; vicarious liability for shippers and brokers; negligent hiring of carriers; MAP-21 regulations and compliance; Food Safety Modernization Act (“FSMA”) compliance; Electronic Logging Device (“ELD”) Mandate obligations and compliance; drafting, advising and enforcement of employment agreements; drafting and enforcement of employment policies; misappropriation of trade secrets; breach of contract and negligence claims; risk analysis and review of insurance coverages and litigation of claims; and collections.